kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

 Handling database connections using WebLogic datasources gives the developers freedom to configure database related performance parameters on the WebLogic side rather than tweaking the application code.

-It improves application performance as connections are not created/closed within a class, they are managed by the application server and can be fetched while at runtime.it provides a facility for creating a pool of connectionsrecycling of connections in the pool is helpful for enterprise application performanceIt supports distributed transactions
+It improves application performance as connections are not created/closed within a class, they are managed by the application server and can be fetched while at runtime.it provides a facility for creating a pool of connectionsrecycling of connections in the pool is helpful for enterprise application performanceIt supports distributed transactions.

-1. Open the Firefox browser and navigate to `http://localhost:7101/console` OR You can use the bookmark **Oracle Weblogic Server Administration Console** under **ConvergedDB-Workshp in Bookmark Toolbar**
+1. Open the Firefox browser and navigate to `http://localhost:7101/console` OR You can use the bookmark **Oracle Weblogic Server Administration Console** under **ConvergedDB-Workshp in Bookmark Toolbar**.

 2. Login with below credentials:
       - **Username**: weblogic